ZaneDubya/MedievaLandsPublic/docs/patching.md

 * Third is the path to the new version.

 ## How does the current application / patcher application know what to download?
-* The server has a manifest file that includes the required files to run and a CRC32 (backwards and forwards) for each file.
+* The server has a manifest file that includes the required files to run.
+  * There are separate manifest files each platform (windows and mac).
+  * The manifest file is a csv and has these parameters for each file:
+    * Filename (string)
+    * Required for server (0/1)
+    * Required for client (0/1)
+    * Is patching exeapp for Windows (0/1)
+    * CRC32
+    * CRC32 backwards (int)
-* The client application checks the current files against the CRC32.
+* The client application checks the current files against the CRC32 values and platform values.
-  * If it detects any changes, it downloads the patcher and runs it.
+  * If it detects any new or changed files, it downloads the patcher to a temporary folder and runs it.
   * The patcher runs the same check, except it is now downloading the files.

 ## Except, easier: